Covid 19 coronavirus: 13 new cases in Auckland - all will go into quarantine

 In managed isolation there is one new case - a woman in her 30s who arrived from the Philippines

-That brings total number of active cases to 36.
+That brings the total number of active cases to 36.

 Given all these cases are linked, they're being treated as clusters and Bloomfield said they "fully expected" more cases.